Classification: Colin Dyall

 The performers were usually never an actual ensemble that had performed JCS (indeed, in its early days, the number of actual casts performing the show was very few), but instead merely a group of vocalists who recorded songs from the show.
 Usually, these recordings were very cheaply put together and produced, and priced to own.
 (In the future, albums like these, now labeled “studio cast recordings,” could no longer be accurately described as simple cash grabs, but at the time, the use of the phrase “knock-off” is appropriate.)
 Though it may be a matter of opinion, this particular fan feels that since the performers on these studio recordings lack the experience of getting on a stage and performing the show in front of an audience, the performances are pleasant enough, but not always up to par with a real cast album.

-This recording is noteworthy for a number of reasons.
+This recording is noteworthy for several reasons.
 First, owing possibly to an earlier release date than has been previously noted in past discographies (on which JCS Zone’s was based, though research on Discogs has turned up possible earlier releases), this album boasts some of the longest — and most defensive, if passive-aggressive — liner notes this historian has ever seen on a “knock-off” recording, starting with ass-kissing bios for Rice and Webber, and moving into a philosophical treatise whining about not being allowed to print the lyrics on the sleeve for copyright reasons with the most astounding bullshit-logic argument outside of kids imploring that their parents “let me be me.”
 They are printed in their entirety below.

 TIM RICE (left) and ANDREW LLOYD WEBBER (right) are a team to conjure with.
 For they have created a Messiah for today.
 Lovers of music in its classical origins — our Golden Age of the musical art form — may be horrified by this thought.
 But it is truth — today’s truth.
 The essence of a classic is that it endures.
 We, at Saga Records, are satisfied that Jesus Christ, Superstar, will endure.
 Americans have bought 2 million copies to date (May 1971) at 5 pounds a set of records.